 They have no clue what life was like without CABLE television!
 When there was only 4,5,8,11 and MAYBE channel 33 or 13 if you were lucky!

 They have never taken a roll of film to be processed.
-The anticipation of seeing pictures from a camera was beyond exciting.
+The anticipation of seeing pictures from an actual camera was an EVENT!
+You took the film to a processor, filled out the envelop tore off the tag and waited for several days for the pictures to be revealed.
+IT was beyond exciting.
 There was no such thing as instant gratification.
-Shoot, we were lucky if could pay the extra for one hour processing.
+Shoot, we were lucky if could pay the extra for one hour processing when it became available.

 They have never waited for a record album or CD to hit the stores, beg your parents for money to buy it, get to the mall or record store to stand in line only for it to be sold out.
 They will never be forced to sit in a room with a tape recorder / jam box waiting for the DJ to play their favorite song in desperate hope of recording the song.